skdeep2001/proxyredis/README.md

 ## Known Issues / Areas for Improvement
 - Fix issue with graceful shutdown of the HTTP server causing container take longer to shutdown.
 - Add pre-commit git hooks for PEP8 linter
-- Improve the unit and system tests.
-Test with different key and value sizes.
+- More comprehensive unit and system tests.
+  - Test with different key and value sizes.
+  - Test LRU expiry
 - Improve the code documentation including this README.
 - Add logging.
 - Change redis connection to connection pool for developing the concurrent LRUCache.